emacs-mirror/emacs/mps/manual/source/topic/root.rst

     .. note::

-        It is not supported for :term:`client programs <client program>` to pass their own scanning functions to this function.
-The built-in MPS function
-        :c:func:`mps_stack_scan_ambig` must be used.
+        It is not supported for :term:`client programs` to pass their own scanning functions to this function.
+The built-in MPS function :c:func:`mps_stack_scan_ambig` must be used.

 .. c:type:: mps_res_t (*mps_reg_scan_t)(mps_ss_t ss, mps_thr_t thr, void *p, size_t s)